tpostolyuk/react-ts-todo-app/README.md

 # React-Typescript-Todo-App
-Todo application with React JS, Typescript, Redux and Feature slices methodology.
+That's a todo application, that is built on the ReactJS library, covered with Typescript and Redux for managing state externally with a feature slices methodology.